andrewchambers/EncryptedBackupShootout/encrypted-backup-shootout.md

 ## Deduplication and compression

-For this benchmark we take 20 different consecutive versions of the linux kernel source code and add them all to the same directory, we then create a backup and measure the size of the resulting backup.
+For this benchmark we take 20 different consecutive versions of the linux kernel source code and add them all to the same directory, we then create a snapshot and measure the size of the resulting tarball/repository.

 The linux kernel versions chosen for this test are all the consecutive git commits preceeding version 5.9, with the resulting directory containing 21 GB of uncompressed files.